fivdi/pigpio/doc/gpio.md

 #### pwmRange(range)
 - range - an unsigned integer in the range 25 through 40000

-Selects the duty cycle range to be used for the gpio.
+Selects the duty cycle range to be used for the GPIO.
 Subsequent calls to pwmWrite will use a dutycycle between 0 (off) and range (fully on).

-If PWM is currently active on the gpio its duty cycle will be scaled to reflect the new range.
+If PWM is currently active on the GPIO its duty cycle will be scaled to reflect the new range.

 The real range, the number of steps between fully off and fully on for each